davidaschneider/BookSearch/book-search-fastapi/README.md

 Working from the directory where this file is located:

+    # This is known to work with python 3.12, and known to not work with python 3.9.
+Recommended to use >= 3.12
     # If you haven't already created a venv for this:
     python -m venv venv
     source ./venv/bin/activate